Experience Chaminade University and earn college credit.

 - Books: costs vary by course, students are responsible for book purchases.
 Books may be purchased through the Chaminade Campus Bookstore.

 As an enrolled Chaminade student, you will earn university credit and build a transcript.
-Your work at Chaminade as a pre-college student will become part of your permanent college record.
-Your grades during will be considered when you apply for universities in the future.
+Your work at Chaminade as an early college student will become part of your permanent college record.
+Your grades will be considered when you apply to universities in the future.

 Students in the Emerging Scholars program are expected to fully participate in classes and are expected to do the same work as their undergraduate classmates.